peihaowang/DRLCache/README.md

 ## Dataset

-The real data are collected via [Pintos](https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html) system.
-We inserted a piece of tracking code into the kernel and collect the disk sector accesses while running the systems in real-time.
+The real-time data were collected via [Pintos](https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html) system.
+We inserted a piece of tracking code into the kernel and collect disk activities while running the systems in real-time.
 The dataset will be released here soon.

 ## Acknowledgment

 The code for DQN was adapted from [Morvan Zhou's tutorials](https://github.com/MorvanZhou/Reinforcement-learning-with-tensorflow).

-I also sincerely appreciate the great efforts paid by the two co-workers below.
+I sincerely appreciate the great efforts by the two co-workers below.
 We three equally contribute to this project.

 1. [Yuehao Wang](https://github.com/yuehaowang)
 2. [Rui Wang](https://github.com/RioReal)